tugend/github.tugend.io/pages/_posts/2021-12-28-openapi-3-exampled-api.md

 #### Leverage nullable types for model validation

-Of course, we also want to automatically have our BadRequest responses pop up when ever a request does not follow our documentation!
+Of course, we also want to automatically have our model validation error responses pop up when ever a request does not follow our documentation!

 By default a required reference type is handled as expected, we get an error if it's not included or set to null in the request.
 Required value types on the other hand are always deserialized to their default value, for example any missing, required, non-nullable integer values are set to 0.

-If we want to fix this, we get into trouble though, since it appears impossible with the default json serializer from `System.Text.Json` since we can't change it's behavior before values are assigned to the model.
-The best we can do then is to throw an validation error if any value types are set to their default values - which might be a meaningful workaround, but in my opinion somewhat unexpected behavior.
+If we want to fix this, we get into trouble since it appears unsupported with the default json serializer from `System.Text.Json` as we can't change it's behavior before values are assigned to the model.
+The best we can do is to throw an validation error if any value types are set to their default values - which might be a meaningful workaround, but in my opinion somewhat unexpected behavior.

 Alternatively we can grab `Microsoft.AspnetCore.Mvc.NewtonstoftJson` and use the good old Newtonsoft serializer instead.
+Let's do that!

-Now we want to set missing members to error, such that any misspelled properties result in an error which help us avoid issues on breaking changes for example when we have renamed a nullable field.
+We also want to set missing members to error, such that any misspelled properties result in an error which help us avoid issues on breaking changes, for example when we have renamed a nullable field.

 Finally, we can add a contract resolver that treats non-nullable value types as required on bind time, giving us a nice model validation error such that our required value types are validated in the same manner as our reference types!
 As an interesting side-note, even marking a non-nullable value types as required will still not give us an error in a default setup.